EllenMorningstarUM/web_dev_hw/project-2/readme.md

 **Improvements** - I'm still trying to get use to the preview on atom vs the published website.
 I feel like my structure is better this time around, however working between forms in the directory can be confusing.
 I guess it's all part of the learning curve!

+# Instructable Read.me Part 3

+## Ellen Morningstar (Kearns)

+**Overview** - I'm glad we have finished up this project, I did enjoy learning everything, but my brain is officially exhausted.
+I enjoyed learning how to frame audio/video and maps this is very useful!
+However, Atom has proven to be quite challenging with it's on-again, off-again attitude if it wants you to see a successful preview!

+**Improvements** - Coding...in general, it makes me feel old.
+As much as it pains me to have to code, I really do wish I could be better at it.
+I seem to struggle and even though the struggle is all a means of learning, struggling can be frustrating!